dSupertramp/AItrika/README.md

 ...
 ```

-Or you can get a nice-formatted DataFrame:
+Or you can get a nice formatted DataFrame:

 ```python
 associations = aitrika_engine.associations(dataframe = True)